cldellow/mapt/README.md

 mapt serve
 ```

-Launches a local web server to previe your tiles:
+Launches a local web server to preview your tiles:

 - http://localhost:8081
   - Shows your tile files and links to [the PMTiles Viewer](https://protomaps.github.io/PMTiles/)